827 E Market Street Louisville KY 40206 Phone: 502-586-4554 Email: admissions@louisvilleaddictioncenter.com

 Physical

 The final stage of relapse is a physical relapse.
 This is when someone physically picks up a drink or drug after abstaining from use for any amount of time.
-At this stage, once someone physically picks up a drink or a drug, the effects of using the substance again can be quick acting.
+At this stage, once someone physically picks up a drink or a drug, the effects of using the substance again can be quick-acting.
 It can lead to a person returning to their previous struggles rather quickly.

 Depression

 Depression is one of the major signs of relapse in people who are trying to recover from drug and alcohol addiction.
-Symptoms of depression can include feelings of hopelessness, low energy, anxiousness, lack of interest, irritability and changes in sleep patterns.
+Symptoms of depression can include feelings of hopelessness, low energy, anxiousness, lack of interest, irritability, and changes in sleep patterns.
 Watching for these symptoms can help loved ones to identify potential signs of relapse.

 Anxiety

 Struggling with anxiety and leaving it untreated can be a potential risk factor for relapse.
 The symptoms of anxiety can make daily life uncomfortable and difficult.
 Going out to work or school can be hard for someone with anxiety.
-Often, the symptoms associated with anxiety lead people to using drugs and alcohol again as a means of coping.
+Often, the symptoms associated with anxiety lead people to use drugs and alcohol again as a means of coping.

 Social Isolation/Reconnecting with Friends Who Abuse Drugs